|July 21, 2018|

-Battery’s first production has a working title of ‘Homecoming’ and draws inspiration from the Dunbar Battery’s history as a World War 1 hospital and its location close to the former Dunbar Barracks through which thousands of men passed on their way to the Front.
+Stories and songs in extract from Battery’s first planned production of ‘Homecoming’ which draws inspiration from the Dunbar Battery’s history as a World War 1 hospital and its location close to the former Dunbar Barracks through which thousands of men passed on their way to the Front.

 Rev Kirk was killed in April 1918 and never made it home to Dunbar however his memorial stone sits in Dunbar Parish Church, yet his contribution to the town and his story is little known today.